Stud Wall Framing Calculator — m, studs, cost

 How to use this calculator

-Enter wall length and height in meters or centimeters, select stud size and spacing, then configure plates, corners, and openings.
-Results update instantly with stud count, plates, headers, timber volume in m³, and an interactive framing diagram.
+Enter wall length and height in metres or centimetres, choose stud size and spacing, then configure plates, corner posts and each opening.
+The takeoff returns net and waste-adjusted stud counts, plate boards, doubled headers, jacks, cripples, timber volume in m³ and an interactive elevation plus plan view.

 Openings — click "Add Opening" to add doors and windows.
 Set the type, width, height, and offset from the left edge.
 The calculator figures king studs, jack studs, cripples, headers, and sill plates per opening.